 Users spend 20x more time on apps than the mobile web3 because apps tend to be more focused and optimized for a smartphone users’ needs.

-Clearly all this data shows that something’s amiss on the smartphone experience front and that tailoring the experience is key.
+Clearly all this data shows that something’s amiss on the smartphone experience and tailoring the experience is key to fixing certain issues.

 Therefore, this post series covers a high-level set of user experience (UX) best practices that can help improve smartphone conversion.